-There are options beyond your immediate family when it comes to choosing a beneficiary.
+Beyond your immediate family, you have some additional options when choosing a beneficiary.
 Some examples of beneficiaries include:

 If you would like your children to receive your policy’s death benefit, there are a couple of important things to consider.
-If you die while your children are still minors, they may not be eligible to receive the funds until they reach the age of majority.
-This delay can be detrimental if they need your death benefit for living expenses.
-There are a couple of ways to ensure your children can have immediate access to your assets:
+If you die while your children are still minors, they may not be eligible to receive the funds until they come of age.
+This delay could be detrimental if they need your death benefit to help cover living expenses.
+There are a couple of ways to help ensure your children can receive immediate access to your assets:

-Trusts are a good solution for leaving money to your children.
-You can set up a life insurance trust and name a trustee to oversee the funds and distribute the money to your children, or whomever you wish.
-There are costs involved with setting up a trust – talk to a lawyer for assistance.
+Trusts can be a good solution if you wish to leave money to your children.
+Setting up a life insurance trust allows you to name a trustee who will oversee the funds and distribute the money to your children.
+It’s a good idea to speak with a lawyer and tax professional who can help assist with this process.

 If a minor is the beneficiary on your policy, a court-appointed legal guardian may be designated to oversee the death benefit.
-This process can be lengthy and complex, a lawyer can help you navigate the steps to ensure everything is set up properly.
+Since this process can often be lengthy and complex, a lawyer can help you navigate the steps to ensure everything is set up properly.

-In some cases, there may be no beneficiary listed and the insured dies, the death benefit is typically paid out to the estate.
+If a life insurance policy has no beneficiary listed and the insured dies, the death benefit is typically paid out to the estate.
 However, most life insurance companies will not issue a policy without a named beneficiary.
-If all beneficiaries have pre-decease you, your insurer could issue the death benefit to your estate and a court will decide how to handle the funds.
+If all beneficiaries have pre-deceased you, your insurer could issue the death benefit to your estate and a court will decide how to handle the funds.